codepath/android_guides/Book-Search-Tutorial.md

 ### Show Progress Bar
 A ProgressBar should be used when we want the user to wait till a task completes.
 It's a good practice to always show a ProgressBar before making a network call.

-To display a result-based ProgressBar, add a ProgressBar to `activity_book_list.xml` file.
+To display an indeterminate ProgressBar, add a ProgressBar to `activity_book_list.xml` file.

 ```xml
 <LinearLayout